rwieruch/blog_robinwieruch_content/blog/react-usestate-hook/index.md

 <Sponsorship />

-Since [React Hooks](/react-hooks/) have been released, [function components](/react-function-component/) can use state and side-effects.
+Since [React Hooks](/react-hooks/) have been released, [function components](/react-function-component/) can use state and side effects.
 There are two hooks that are used for modern state management in React: useState and useReducer.
-This tutorial goes step by step through a useState example in React for getting you started with this React Hook for state management.
+This tutorial goes step by step through a useState example in React to get you started with this React Hook for state management.

 # Simple State in React

 In the past, state couldn't be used in function components.
 Hence they called them functional stateless components.
-However, with the release of React Hooks, state can be deployed in this kind of components too and thus they got rebranded by the React community to function components.
+However, with the release of React Hooks, state can be used in this kind of component too, and so they were rebranded by the React community to function components.
 A straightforward example on how to use state in a function component with the useState hook is demonstrated in the following example:

 ```javascript
 const App = () => {